Everything You Need to Know About Expanded Appeal Rights Under the ACA

-There are two different ways to appeal a decision by a health insurance company, an internal appeal and an external appeal.
-In most cases the proper course of action is to simply call your insurer and have an internal appeal done.
+There are two different ways to appeal a decision by a health insurance company, an internal appeal, and an external appeal.
+In most cases, the proper course of action is to simply call your insurer and have an internal appeal done.
 If your claim is still denied then you move on to an external appeal of your claim.
-However in emergency situations you should take advantage of your right to a rapid appeal within 72 hours to ensure that you don’t go untreated due to a denied claim.
+However, in emergency situations you should take advantage of your right to a rapid appeal within 72 hours to ensure that you don’t go untreated due to a denied claim.

-The information below is complied from HealthCare.gov and is meant to allow users to find all important appeal information in one place.
+The information below is compiled from HealthCare.gov and is meant to allow users to find all important appeal information in one place.
 HealthCare.gov is the official website for the Affordable Care Act.
 When in doubt call the Marketplace helpline for further guidance: 1-800-318-2596 / TTY: 1-855-889-4325

-Internal appeal: If your claim is denied or your health insurance coverage cancelled, you have the right to an internal appeal.
+Internal appeal: If your claim is denied or your health insurance coverage canceled, you have the right to an internal appeal.
 You may ask your insurance company to conduct a full and fair review of its decision.
 If the case is urgent, your insurance company must speed up this process.

 External review: You have the right to take your appeal to an independent third party for review.
-This is called external review.
+This is called an external review.
 External review means that the insurance company no longer gets the final say over whether to pay a claim.

 Internal Appeal: Appealing a Denied Claim Through Your Insurer

 There are 3 steps in the internal appeals process: